kunal66666/video_streaming_app/README.md

 Key Features and Objectives:
 Foundations of Microservices

-Learn the core principles of microservice architecture, including modular design, independent deployment, and scalability.
+Using core principles of microservice architecture, including modular design, independent deployment, and scalability.
 Service Registry

 Implement a service registry (Eureka) to manage and discover services dynamically.